enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-iii.md

 }
 ```

-Now, let's say we have saved these `key: value` pairs with the `.insert()` method.
+Now, let's say we have saved these `key: value` pairs with the `insert()` method.
 We want to truncate them to a value with fewer decimals.

 Example:
 ```javascript